scottnotscott/Feudalism/docs/About.md

 # Developers

 The game is built by two Students in the Highlands of Scotland, Jason & Scott.
-Our developer team is likely to remain small but we are always open to suggestions on how to improve our development process or the game its self so feel free to contact us feedback@feud.org
+Our developer team is likely to remain small but we are always open to suggestions on how to improve our development process or the game its self so feel free to contact us feedback@json.scot

 # The Team